We are now in-network with Highmark / BlueCross BlueShield. Contact us to learn more.

 • Used for more than 50 years, methadone makes it impossible to experience a high from opioids.

 In addition to medication, behavioral therapy is also an important part of heroin addiction treatment.
-Therapy helps individuals learn about the underlying reasons for the substance use and teaches new healthy behaviors to prevent relapse.
+Therapy helps individuals learn about the underlying reasons for their substance use and teaches new, healthy behaviors to prevent relapse.
 Because heroin has a high relapse rate, it’s especially important to address underlying trauma or mental health issues.

 Self-Care